Indirect Coflow Scheduling: Introduction

 Further if each entry of $D$ is $\frac{B}{n}$ then the optimal schedule has makespan and average completion time $\Omega(\max\{\log n, \frac{B \log n }{ \log B}, B \})$.
 Thus, algorithm $\alg$ is worst-case optimal with respect to both objectives. \end{theorem}

 Theorem~\ref{thm:main2} confirms the intuition that the worst-case input should be when the demand is evenly spread out.
-As $\ceil{B}$ is a clear lower bound on the optimal makespan (and optimal average completion time), we also derive the following corollary to the theorem: \begin{corollary} Algorithm $\alg$ from \Cref{thm:main2} attains a $O(\log n)$-approximation ratio for both makespan and average completion time, for all $B$. \end{corollary} In some sense, the challenge of obtaining a $O(1)$-approximation appears to be to identify instances that admit schedules with less than worst-case objective value.
+As $\ceil{B}$ is a clear lower bound on the optimal makespan (and optimal average completion time), we also derive the following corollary to the theorem: \begin{corollary} Algorithm $\alg$ from \Cref{thm:main2} attains an $O(\log n)$-approximation ratio for both makespan and average completion times, for all $B$. \end{corollary} In some sense, the challenge of obtaining an $O(1)$-approximation appears to be to identify instances that admit schedules with less than worst-case objective value.

 If $B \leq 2$, we can use Valiant's hypercube design~\cite{Valiant82} to achieve $O(\log n)$ makespan by using routing paths with $O(\log n)$ intermediate nodes.
 In a nutshell, this approach tries to maximize the usage of intermediate nodes, because there is very little demand to route.
 Accordingly, the $\Omega(\log n)$ makespan lower bound relies purely on topological properties, and does not take demands into account.
 Alternatively, if $B \geq n$, we can use a single round-robin design and route flow directly from sources to destinations in maximum matchings to achieve $O(B)$ makespan---there is no need for intermediate nodes because there are no small demands that can be ``combined.''
 The $\Omega(B)$ lower bound relies purely on the maximum demand requested per source or destination node, without taking the network topology into account.